microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 Personalizer implements an AI technique called Reinforcement Learning.
 Here's how it works.

-Suppose we want to display a "hero" action to the user.
-The user might not be sure what to do next, but we could display one of several suggestion.
-For a gaming app, that might be: "play a game", "watch a movie", or "join a clan".
-Based on that user's history and other contextual information -- say, their location, the time of day, and the day of the week -- the Personalizer service will rank the possible actions and suggest the best one to promote.
+[CLICK] Suppose we want to display a "hero" action to the user.
+[CLICK] The user might not be sure what to do next, [CLICK] but we could display one of several suggestions.
+For a gaming app, [CLICK] that might be: "play a game", "watch a movie", or "join a clan".
+[CLICK] Based on that user's history and other contextual information -- say, their location, the time of day, and the day of the week -- the Personalizer service will [CLICK] rank the possible actions and [CLICK] suggest the best one to promote [CLICK].

-Hopefully, the user will be happy, but how can we be sure?
+Hopefully, the user will be happy [CLICK], but how can we be sure?
 That depends on what the user does next, and whether that was something we wanted them to do.
-According to our business logic, we'll assign a "reward score" between 0 and 1 to what happens next.
+According to our business logic [CLICK], we'll assign a "reward score" between 0 and 1 to what happens next.
 For example, spending more time playing a game or reading an article, or spending more money in the store, might lead to higher reward scores.
-Personalizer feeds that info back into the ranking system for the next time we need to feature an activity.
+[CLICK] Personalizer feeds that info back into the ranking system for the next time we need to feature an activity.

 ### SLIDE: Discovering Patterns and Causality